Luminar Technologies Inc [LAZR] stock Resumed by BofA Securities analyst, price target now $5

 BofA Securities have made an estimate for Luminar Technologies Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 26, 2023.

-Luminar Technologies Inc [LAZR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -17.20.
-With this latest performance, LAZR shares dropped by -32.31% in over the last four-week period, additionally sinking by -47.44% over the last 6 months – not to mention a drop of -58.82% in the past year of trading.
+Luminar Technologies Inc [LAZR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 16.23.
+With this latest performance, LAZR shares dropped by -16.74% in over the last four-week period, additionally sinking by -44.84% over the last 6 months – not to mention a drop of -51.82% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Luminar Technologies Inc [LAZR] shares currently have an operating margin of -1135.44 and a Gross Margin at -148.13.
 Luminar Technologies Inc’s Net Margin is presently recorded at -1095.73.